TritonDataCenter/node-sshpk/README.md

 sshpk
 =========

-Parse, convert, fingerprint and use SSH public keys in pure node -- no `ssh-keygen` or other external dependencies.
+Parse, convert, fingerprint and use SSH keys (both public and private) in pure node -- no `ssh-keygen` or other external dependencies.

-Supports RSA, DSA and ECDSA (nistp-\*) key types.
-Can also parse SSH private keys in PEM format and output their public half.
+Supports RSA, DSA and ECDSA (nistp-\*) key types, in PEM (PKCS#1, PKCS#8) and OpenSSH formats.

-This library has been extracted from [`node-http-signature`](https://github.com/joyent/node-http-signature) (work by [Mark Cavage](https://github.com/mcavage) and [Dave Eddy](https://github.com/bahamas10)) and [`node-ssh-fingerprint`](https://github.com/bahamas10/node-ssh-fingerprint) (work by Dave Eddy), with some additions (including ECDSA support) by [Alex Wilson](https://github.com/arekinath).
+This library has been extracted from [`node-http-signature`](https://github.com/joyent/node-http-signature) (work by [Mark Cavage](https://github.com/mcavage) and [Dave Eddy](https://github.com/bahamas10)) and [`node-ssh-fingerprint`](https://github.com/bahamas10/node-ssh-fingerprint) (work by Dave Eddy), with additions (including ECDSA support) by [Alex Wilson](https://github.com/arekinath).

 Install